AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 1. In the _Add details_ section, select a **[!UICONTROL Campaign name]** or enter a new name.

-1. Add more details to improve searchability.
+1. Add more details to improve discoverability.

 1. Click **[!UICONTROL Add assets]**.